yingweiwo

 Additional Infomation

-Inosine monophosphate dehydrogenase (IMPDH), a key enzyme in the de novo synthesis of guanosine nucleotides, catalyzes the irreversible nicotinamide-adenine dinucleotide dependent oxidation of inosine-5'-monophosphate to xanthosine-5'-monophosphate.
-Mycophenolate Mofetil (MMF), a prodrug of mycophenolic acid, has clinical utility for the treatment of transplant rejection based on its inhibition of IMPDH.
-The overall clinical benefit of MMF is limited by what is generally believed to be compound-based, dose-limiting gastrointestinal (GI) toxicity that is related to its specific pharmacokinetic characteristics.
-Thus, development of an IMPDH inhibitor with a novel structure and a different pharmacokinetic profile may reduce the likelihood of GI toxicity and allow for increased efficacy.
-This article will detail the discovery and SAR leading to a novel and potent acridone-based IMPDH inhibitor BMS-566419/4m and its efficacy and GI tolerability when administered orally in a rat adjuvant arthritis model.
+Inosine monophosphate dehydrogenase (IMPDH) is a key enzyme in the de novo synthesis of guanosine nucleotides, catalyzing the irreversible oxidation of inosine-5'-monophosphate to xanthine nucleotide-5'-monophosphate, a process dependent on nicotinamide adenine dinucleotide (NAD+).
+Mycophenolate mofetil (MMF) is a prodrug of mycophenolic acid, and its mechanism of action is based on the inhibition of IMPDH, thus it is clinically used to treat transplant rejection.
+The overall clinical efficacy of MMF is limited by its generally accepted dose-limiting gastrointestinal (GI) toxicity, which is associated with its specific pharmacokinetic characteristics.
+Therefore, developing an IMPDH inhibitor with a novel structure and different pharmacokinetic characteristics may reduce the incidence of gastrointestinal toxicity and improve its efficacy.
+This article will detail the discovery and structure-activity relationship study of the novel, highly effective acridinium IMPDH inhibitor BMS-566419/4m, and explore its efficacy and gastrointestinal tolerability after oral administration in an adjuvant-induced arthritis rat model.
 [1]

-In conclusion, the present study demonstrates that the antifibrotic effects of BMS-566419 on UUO-treated kidney are identical to those of MMF, and are accompanied by decreased expression of MCP-1 and TGF-β1.
-These findings suggest that newly synthesized IMPDH inhibitors such as BMS-566419 are potent and possibly beneficial new drugs for the treatment of both acute rejection and renal fibrosis in CAN in the transplantation field.[2]
+In summary, this study showed that BMS-566419 had the same antifibrotic effect on UUO-treated kidneys as MMF, with a decrease in MCP-1 and TGF-β1 expression.
+These findings suggest that newly synthesized IMPDH inhibitors (such as BMS-566419) are potent and potentially effective new drugs for the treatment of acute rejection of CAN and renal fibrosis in the transplant field.
+[2]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.